Automattic/jetpack/readme.txt

 **Enhancements**

 * Admin: Make the user confirm navigating away when there are unsaved settings #5085
+* Admin: improve overall performance when accessing elements in the new Admin page. #5152
 * Carousel: Exclude carousel views from stats by default, and add `jetpack_enable_carousel_stats` filter to enable them. #5154
 * Staging Mode: added Kinsta staging URLs to the list of URLs that automatically turn on Staging Mode. #5209
 * Stats: Improve response time for initial stat load. #5247